 - 3. Students must submit SAT scores (≥24 Reading / ≥25.5 Mathematics), ACT (17 English/17 Math) or be placed in co-requisite courses (A score of ≥20 on the ACT for Math is required to exempt co-requisite learning support courses for MATH 1111).
 Those wishing to exempt the co-requisite learning support courses may also take a placement-exam in the areas of Writeplacer, Reading Comprehension, and Elementary Algebra before gaining admission and registration.
 These exams are given 8:00am 3:00 pm, Monday Friday, excluding holidays on the Swainsboro campus.
 Students must contact EGSC Augusta or EGSC Statesboro to schedule testing.
-Any student who has successfully completed a learning support course in English and/or reading as part of a program of English as a second language will not be required to take a placement exam in English and/or reading. - 2.
+Any student who has successfully completed a learning support course in English and/or reading. - 2.
 Learning support attempts are cumulative across University System institutions.
-Students placed in the co-requisite learning support option are not be limited in the number of attempts to exit the credit-bearing course and its co-requisite learning support course, but must be continuously enrolled in these courses until they successfully complete the co-requisite courses to exit learning support and must complete all learning support requirements within the first 30 credits of course work. - 3.
-A student placed in the co-requisite option in English and/or Math will take ENGL 1101 and its accompanying co-requisite, ENGL 0999, and/or MATH 1111 and its accompanying co-requisite, MATH 0999, MATH 1001 and its accompanying co-requisite MATH 0997, or MATH 1101 and its accompanying co-requisite MATH 0998. - 4.
+Students placed in the co-requisite learning support option are not be limited in the number of attempts to exit the credit-bearing course and its co-requisite learning support course, but must be continuously enrolled in these courses until they successfully complete the co-requisite courses to exit learning support and must complete all learning support requirements within the first 30 credits of course work. - A student placed in the co-requisite option in English and/or Math will take ENGL 1101 and its accompanying co-requisite, ENGL 0999, and/or MATH 1111 and its accompanying co-requisite, MATH 0999, MATH 1001 and its accompanying co-requisite MATH 0997, or MATH 1101 and its accompanying co-requisite MATH 0998. - 4.
 Students who do not complete all learning support requirements within their first 30 credits of course work will not be able to enroll for additional courses until all learning support co-requisite requirements are completed. - 5.
 Returning and readmitted students who have learning support requirements are subject to the policies contained in this catalog.
 Students returning from academic suspension will follow the current learning support co-requisite policies.